 1. Titles don’t reflect decision-making power

-Job titles don’t reflect decision-making power within an organization as in a typical ‘orange’ organization.
+Job titles don’t reflect decision-making power within an organisation, as in a typical ‘orange’ organisation.
 Boundaries in terms of decision-making are defined on a project level.

-Decision-making is distributed in a ‘teal’ organization.
-Self-organizing and autonomous teams have full decision-making power.
+Decision-making is distributed in a ‘teal’ organisation.
+Self-organising and autonomous teams have full autonomy and decision-making power.
 The person who discovers the problem is the one to respond to it.
 No one waits for the manager to decide or has to ask permission.

 2. Roles rather than titles

-Titles in a ‘teal’ organization reflect a specific role rather a defined list of responsibilities.
-The roles are like containers for a core function of the organization.
-For example, Livesciences have a core purpose of catalyzing change.
-The primary role within the organization is that of catalyst.
-There are, however, also other roles such as talent, growth and administrators.
+Titles in a ‘teal’ organisation reflect a specific role rather than a defined list of responsibilities.
+The roles serve as containers for the core function of the organisation.
+For example, Livesciences have a core purpose of catalysing change.
+The primary role within the organisation is that of a catalyst.
+There are, however, also other roles, such as talent, growth, and administration.

-What makes it different is that the role of catalyst isn’t a role well-known in the industry, like “Consultant” or “Agile coach”.
-It is more specific to the core purpose of the organization.
-Thus, the primary difference is that role labels support communicating the purpose of the organization to the outside world.
-It’s not fitting existing roles and titles to the organization, rather, it is creating roles and titles to reflect the unique structure of the organization.
+What makes it different is that the role of a catalyst isn’t a role well-known in the industry, like “Consultant” or “Agile coach”.
+It is more specific to the core purpose of the organisation.
+Thus, the primary difference is that role labels support communicating the purpose of the organisation to the outside world.
+It’s not fitting existing roles and titles to the organisation; instead, it is creating roles and titles to reflect the unique structure of the organisation.

-Another key characteristic of a teal organization is the concept of wholeness.
+Another key characteristic of a teal organisation is the concept of wholeness.
 That means each person can bring their whole self to the office – whether virtual or in person.
-They don ‘t have to leave their soul at the door while they step into their professional persona.
-They bring their personality, likes, and dislikes – of course with respect for others – to the workplace.
+They don’t have to leave their soul at the door while they step into their professional persona.
+They bring their personality, likes, and dislikes – of course, with respect for others – to the workplace.

-While the roles help give form to how a person fits into an organization, each person can choose their own ‘tagline’.
+While the roles help give form to how a person fits into an organisation, each person can choose their own ‘tagline’.
 These taglines typically highlight an individual’s strengths.

 Going back to Livesciences, each catalyst is uniquely described to the world.
-There is the “chameleon” and the “equalizer” or the “walking library”.
-No two catalysts are exactly the same.
-They are no longer defined by what they do, but who they are.
+There is the “chameleon” and the “equaliser” or the “walking library”.
+No two catalysts are the same.
+They are no longer defined by what they do, but by who they are.

 This is often in the form of describing the problem and constraints around the role.
-For example, in a software development environment, one developer might be an excellent problem solver but don’t have the technical experience.
-Another might have the technical experience but might not be strong problem-solving skills.
+For example, in a software development environment, one developer might be an excellent problem solver but doesn’t have the technical experience.
+Another might have the technical expertise but might not have strong problem-solving skills.
 Rather than say no to both because they don’t meet the checklist, they might be considered, possibly even pairing the two.
 In essence, it’s not about finding a perfect fit.
 It’s about discovering the qualities and skills and making space for that.

-Purpose and attitude is more important than skills.
+Purpose and attitude are more important than skills.

 Below is a possible roadmap to transition to a more teal way to handle job titles.